 Link exchanges?
 Good.

-No – none of these are good.
+Wrong – none of these are good.

 Here’s a simple way to check what your visitors are doing on your website: Log in to Google Analytics and Google Webmaster Tools, and look at your top entry pages – those are the pages your visitors land on.
 I’m willing to bet $10 that anyone getting more than 1000 visitors/month to their food blog is seeing a minimum 80% of their visitors landing on recipe pages.
 Seriously – take me up on this – send me a screenshot showing more than 20% of visitors landing on pages other than recipe pages, and I’ll send you $10.